Timesheets, Notes, Reports, and Invoices

 The strongest setup is usually timesheet plus invoice

-What a good hourly invoice should still include
+What a good hourly invoice should include

 - Your name or business name